-Welcome back to your course, Weddings 101: The Road to “I Do”!
+Welcome back to your course, Wedding Planning 101: The Road to “I Do”!
 This monthly series will provide you with a whole lot of clarity, destroy myths about how you’re “supposed to” plan a wedding and all the things you should know before your wedding day.
 I’m so glad you’re back.
 If this is the first lesson of the course you’ve read, I’ve linked parts 1 & 2 below so you can access those & get caught up!

-Today, we’ll be diving into the ceremony & talking about some wedding industry lingo that you may not know that can make or break the most important part of your wedding day – you know the part where you get married!!
+Today, we’ll be diving into planning out the ceremony & talking about some wedding industry lingo that you may not know that can make or break the most important part of your wedding day – you know the part where you get married!!

 Having an Unplugged Ceremony

 You may or may not have heard of an unplugged ceremony.
 It’s a term coined by wedding planners, but has now been adopted by couples everywhere!
 Essentially what does it mean to have an unplugged ceremony?
 It’s a kind & gentle way to ask your guests to refrain from using their phones during there ceremony – for texts, calls, but especially for photos & videos.

 As a wedding guest, it’s super tempting to think about how great a pretty wedding would look on your instagram story — however, in reality, you’re disrupting the clean look of your friend’s professional wedding photos.
 See — people taking phone pics & videos (and iPad ones – ugh, the worst!), even using their own digital cameras, aren’t paying any attention to anything besides what their eye sees on their screen.
 That means, they lean into the aisle, stand up in their seats and end up blocking the professional photographer’s beautiful image of whomever is walking down the aisle.